Comparative Analysis via OncolinesProfiler™ to Identify Targets and Differentiators

 Best-in-Class and First-in-Class Inhibitors

-The target for best-in-class inhibitors is confirmed when your compound shares a cluster with the relevant targeted therapeutics.
+The target for best-in-class agents is confirmed when your compound shares a cluster with the relevant targeted therapeutics.
 For instance, it may fall within the cluster of selective PI3K inhibitors instead of pan-PI3K inhibitors.
 Its best-in-class properties emerge from improved potency, increased tissue selectivity, or selectivity for a genomic biomarker.

 References